While they are less known than aphids or mites, it’s important that you understand how to get rid of springtails on plants too.

 Sometimes, neem oil won’t be strong enough for a serious springtail infestation.
 In these instances, you’ll need something more potent - an insecticide.

-These tend to get a bad name, but the reality is, they’re an important aspect of any integrated pest management strategy.
+The reality is, they’re an important aspect of any integrated pest management strategy.
 When used properly, they are perfectly safe for you and your plants.

 What Spray Kills Springtails?